How-to: Subcutaneous injection

 Use gauze to apply light pressure to the injection site.
 If there’s any bleeding, it should be very minor.
 You may notice a little bruising later.
 This is common and nothing to be concerned about.

-If you’ll be doing this type of injection for more than one dose or for multiple days, you’ll need to rotate the injection sites.
+If you are doing this type of injection for more than one dose or multiple days, you’ll need to rotate the injection sites.
 This means that you shouldn’t inject medicine into the same spot twice in a row.

 For example, if you injected medicine into your left thigh this morning, use your right thigh this afternoon.
-Using the same injection site over and over again can cause discomfort and even tissue damage.
+Using the same injection site repeatedly can cause discomfort and even tissue damage.

-As with any injection procedure, infection at the site of injection is a possibility.
+As with any injection procedure, infection at the site of injection is possible.
 Signs of infection at the injection site include: